Skip to content

 OptionDescriptionDefault

-providerAI provider (opencode-zen or openrouter)opencode-zen
+providerAI provider (opencode-zen, openrouter, or custom)opencode-zen

 defaultModelDefault model IDbig-pickle